PrefectHQ/prefect-aws/docs/ecs_guide.md

     --network-configuration "awsvpcConfiguration={subnets=[<your-subnet-ids>],securityGroups=[<your-security-group-ids>]}"
 ```

-Replace `<your-ecs-cluster>` with the name of your ECS cluster, `<path-to-task-definition-file>` with the path to the JSON file you created in Step 2, `<your-subnet-ids>` with a comma-separated list of your VPC subnet IDs, and `<your-security-group-ids>` with a comma-separated list of your VPC security group IDs.
-Replace `<task-definition-arn>` with the ARN of the task definition you just registered.
+- Replace `<your-ecs-cluster>` with the name of your ECS cluster.
+- Replace `<path-to-task-definition-file>` with the path to the JSON file you created in Step 2, `<your-subnet-ids>` with a comma-separated list of your VPC subnet IDs.
+- Replace `<your-security-group-ids>` with a comma-separated list of your VPC security group IDs.
+- Replace `<task-definition-arn>` with the ARN of the task definition you just registered.

 !!! tip "Sanity check"
     The work pool page in the Prefect UI allows you to check the health of your workers - make sure your new worker is live!